Providing grants to carbon capture, utilization, and storage (CCUS) programs of high impact

 - Develop reports on data availability/gaps, including basic maps and geologic information on a country/regional basis.

-- Communicate the information gathered to governments, investors (including the global financing community), academia, and potential CCS project developers.
+- Communicate the information gathered to governments, investors (including the global financing community), academia, and potential CCUS project developers.

 Accelerating investment and CCUS adoption